MayaraGimenes/Parkinson_Disease_Prediction/README.md

 the other scenarios (Random Forest and Neural Networks), we choose to use all 10 features and change the hyper parameters from each model.
 In order to choose 10 out of the 24 features, we notice that many features are correlated to each other, since they have similar aspects.
-On table I we can verify that Jitter(%) is very similar from Jitter(ABS), they derive from pitch period sequences, and because of their similarity (correlation) only one of them will really contribute to the classification, consequently the other one should be removed.
+On table 1 we can verify that Jitter(%) is very similar from Jitter(ABS), they derive from pitch period sequences, and because of their similarity (correlation) only one of them will really contribute to the classification, consequently the other one should be removed.

-We divide the calculation of feature by selecting the 10 most correlated features (ab- solute value of correlation between feature and output label).
+We divide the calculation of feature by selecting the 10 most correlated features (absolute value of correlation between feature and output label).
 We sort the correlation based on its absolute value because zero correlation means almost no information, whereas -1.0 or +1.0 mean the same amount of information, however, in different directions.
 Analysing carefully through all features and calculating all the correlations, we